mar-fritz/data-mining-assignment-2/README.md

 Dataset consists of 2225 documents from a news website corresponding to stories in five topical areas from 2004-2005.<br>
-First line of each txt file is the title of the article.
+First line of each txt file is the title of the article.<br>
+Dataset file tree:

 ````
 data-mining-assignment-2